-The NTA’s Standards and Planning Officer provides leadership in the development of occupational standards.
+The NTA’s Standards and Planning Coordinator provides leadership in the development of competency standards.
 Industry Lead Bodies comprising representatives of employers, sector associations, training providers and industry experts play a key role in the development and validation of these standards.

 - Standards are developed in response to the areas identified by Labour Market Surveys, Government’s plans and projections, sector organizations and Training Providers.